Rowallan Power Station: Technical details

-Part of the Mersey–Forth scheme that comprises eight hydroelectric power stations, the Devils Gate Power Station is the first station in the scheme.
+Part of the Mersey–Forth scheme that comprises eight hydroelectric power stations, the Rowallan Power Station is the first station in the scheme.
 The power station is located approximately 200 m downstream of Rowallan Dam, which forms Lake Rowallan.
 The dam is one of the two main headwater storages in the Mersey Forth scheme and assists in regulating the water supply to four downstream power stations.

-The power station was commissioned in 1971 by the Hydro Electric Corporation (TAS) and the station has one Maier Francis turbine, with a generating capacity of 10.5 MW of electricity.
+The power station was commissioned in 1971 by the Hydro Electric Corporation and the station has one Maier Francis turbine, with a generating capacity of 10.5 MW of electricity.
 The station output, estimated to be 45 GWh annually, is fed to TasNetworks' transmission grid via a 22 kV/110 kV transmission line to the switchyard transformer.

 Rowallan Lake

 The associated Rowallan Lake which is 11 km long and 9 km2 in area, is 488 m above sea level and is bordered by Clumner Bluff and Howells Bluff.
 The reservoir is managed by the Tasmanian Inland Fisheries Service as a trout fishery; both Brown trout and Rainbow trout are stocked; there are also native Climbing galaxias, Spotted galaxias and River blackfish.
 Lake Rowallan is also the starting point for walks into nearby highland areas including the Walls of Jerusalem National Park.
 In 2010, concerns were raised about the integrity of the embankment dam.